Thank you for visiting my site. If you require artwork, or just have comments, sign my Guestbook or e-mail me by clicking on the e-address icon below:

 This was started years back, and I wanted to finish it.
 Inspired by the movie: 'Date with an Angel' but it seems to have a bit of familiarity to an old Willowglass album cover I created, although this has a bit more fantasy elements, but is still grounded.
 I rarely do fields of flowers, but I added them.
 The tree was inspired by an old apple tree at Happel's Farm in Pittstown.

 Another piece partially done through quarantine.
 I'm enjoying working on personal and private pieces, and enjoy the freedom.
 This could easily be a book cover.
 I wasn't to emphasis mood over creepiness, but you know, she shouldn't be out there in the mire.
 What is she doing and why?
 The woman's name is Claryssa, honoring one of the finest art students I had in school.
 It doesn't look like her, just vaguely represents her.
+I later painted this in acrylic with a few changes.

 A companion piece to the one on the left.
 I was initially going for a Disney Princess look, and I still have the vibe, but it's less Disneyesque.
 I rarely lead the character off the screen's edge (it's the cameraman compositional background I learned in college- lead the movement), but I wanted to make it look like she was moving on.